Login

 Example 6: Cut on Lug Side of Rubber

-• Damage: Small cracks around the root of the lug as a result of operation fatigue.
+• Damage: Small cracks around the lug side rubber due to operation fatigue.

-• Avoid exposing stored tracks to direct rain and snow fall
+• Avoid exposing stored tracks to sunlight, rain, and snow.

 Types of Rubber Track Damage Due to Improper Tension